 - 1/4 teaspoon nutmeg

 - 1/2 cup parsley chopped

 - 1 cup parmesan cheese grated, and divided

-In a rectangular casserole dish layer the ingredients in this order sauce, noodles, sauce, chicken mixture, noodles, sauce, chicken mixture, noodles, and then sauce.
+- In a rectangular casserole dish layer the ingredients in this order sauce, noodles, sauce, chicken mixture, noodles, sauce, chicken mixture, noodles, and then sauce.
 Any noodles on the top that don't get covered in sauce could get crispy so be careful about even coverage.
 Top the whole thing off with the other 1/2 cup of parmesan cheese.
-Since I sometimes get confused about the order to layer lasagna ingredients I made you a little chart for this recipe.
+Since I sometimes get confused about the order to layer lasagna ingredients I made you a little chart for this recipe (see the notes section).